We are the only national organization that

-Every day, 24/7/365, the National Domestic Violence Hotline is a compassionate, knowledgeable resource empowering victims through human connection and practical help.
-The hotline’s highly trained expert advocates provide peer-to-peer support to anyone who reaches out to us, with lifesaving tools, safety planning and hope.
+The National Domestic Violence Hotline (The Hotline) is a compassionate, knowledgeable resource empowering victims through human connection and practical help 24 hours a day, seven days a week, 365 days a year.
+The Hotline’s highlytrained, expert advocates provide peer-to-peer support to anyone who reaches out to us with lifesaving tools, safety planning and hope.

-- Most comprehensive resource database in the country, with access to 4,500 providers and resources in the US, Puerto Rico, the US Virgin Islands and Guam
+• The most comprehensive resource database in the country, with access to 4,200 service providers and resources in the US, Puerto Rico, the US Virgin Islands and Guam.

-Our expertise is routinely sought by national and regional media, federal, state and local government, service providers, law enforcement and nonprofit colleagues.
+• Routinely sought for our expertise by national and local media; federal state and local government; service providers; law enforcement; and nonprofit colleagues.

-Over the last 18 years, 3.4 million people have received help from
+Over the last 20 years, more than 3.8 million people have received help from

 - 1 in 4 women and 1 in 7 men aged 18 and older in the United States have been the victim of severe physical violence by an intimate partner in their lifetime.